LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_LapackDense.rst

 The SUNLinSol_LapackDense Module
 ======================================

-The LAPACK dense implementation of the ``SUNLinearSolver`` module provided with SUNDIALS, SUNLinSol_LapackDense, is designed to be used with the corresponding SUNMATRIX_DENSE matrix type, and one of the serial or shared-memory ``N_Vector`` implementations (NVECTOR_SERIAL, NVECTOR_OPENMP, or NVECTOR_PTHREADS).
+The SUNLinSol_LapackDense implementation of the ``SUNLinearSolver`` class is designed to be used with the corresponding SUNMATRIX_DENSE matrix type, and one of the serial or shared-memory ``N_Vector`` implementations (NVECTOR_SERIAL, NVECTOR_OPENMP, or NVECTOR_PTHREADS).

 .. _SUNLinSol_LapackDense.Usage: